French Press Iced Coffee (2 Easy and Delicious Recipes!)

-It is important to note that iced coffee is prepared using hot water (195-205 degrees), whereas cold brew is prepared using cold water (room temperature).
+Normal Iced coffee is prepared using hot water (195-205 degrees), whereas cold brew is prepared using cold water (room temperature).

 They both have different taste profiles as well.
-An iced coffee tastes sharp, acidic, and slightly bitter similar to brewed coffee.

 You can make French Press iced coffee with the cold brew route and I must say it’s the best way to prepare iced coffee but it takes a very long (16-24 hours) so you have to prepare for it a day earlier.